viniciuschioratto/viniciuschioratto.github.io/README.md

 - **Description**: I am passionate about traveling and love sharing my experiences and tips with fellow travelers.
 This passion led to the creation of **Feitos para Viajar (Made to Travel)**, a platform dedicated to providing insights, stories, and practical advice to inspire and support travelers worldwide.
   Launched in January 2024, this project combines my love for travel with innovative technology to develop solutions that make exploring the world easier and more accessible for everyone.

 - **Technologies used**: To build the website, I utilized a variety of technologies and frameworks.
 The frontend, developed with Next.js and React, is deployed on Vercel Cloud and incorporates Playwright and Testcontainers for robust automation testing.
 The backend is a Java 21 application deployed on AWS, leveraging serverless solutions such as API Gateway and Lambda functions for scalability and efficiency.
+The project incorporates GitHub Actions to automate the execution of unit tests and ensure code quality for every pull request and merge.
+This continuous integration setup helps maintain high standards throughout the development lifecycle.
 - **Link**: [Feitos para Viajar](https://www.feitosparaviajar.com.br/en)

 ### Articles